Camp Take Charge (of Diabetes) 2017: July 30-August 4

-Camp Take Charge of Diabetes offers young people with diabetes (ages 10-17) four days and three nights of summer fun, education, and social connections.
-Camp Take Charge was developed by Brainy Camps in conjunction with the Comprehensive Diabetes Program of Children’s National Medical Center.
+Camp Take Charge (of Diabetes) offers young people with diabetes (ages 10-17) six days and five nights of summer fun, education, and social connections.
+Camp Take Charge was developed by Brainy Camps in conjunction with the Comprehensive Diabetes Program of Children’s National Health System.

-In addition to fun, the goal of Camp Take Charge is to reduce the social isolation that is often associated with this condition, and increase knowledge and understanding of diabetes.
-The camp provides opportunities for youngsters and their families to work with professional staff and become better self-advocates and self-managers of their condition.
-Parents can feel comfortable that their children are under the care of trained and experienced doctors, nurses and healthcare professionals who are experts in the field.
-Dr. Paul Kaplowitz, Division Chief of Endocrinology and Diabetes at Children’s National, is serving as the onsite physician for Camp Take Charge.
+In addition to fun, the goal of Camp Take Charge is to reduce the social isolation that is often associated with this condition and increase knowledge and understanding of diabetes.
+The camp provides opportunities for youngsters to work with professional staff and become better self-advocates and self-managers of their condition.
+Parents can feel comfortable that their children are under the care of trained and experienced doctors, nurses, diabetes educators, pump specialists and other healthcare professionals who are experts in the field.
+Dr. Otilia Neacsu, pediatric endocrinologist at PSV in Northern VA, serves as the onsite physician for Camp Take Charge.

-The cost of Camp Take Charge is $525.
+The cost of Camp Take Charge is $800 for campers, $600 for counselors-in-training and $700 for 1-on-1 assistants.
+A $20 fee is added for the camp canteen.
 Need based scholarships are available and payment plans can be arranged.
-Please contact Brainy Camps for more information.
+Please contact Brainy Camps at firstname.lastname@example.org for more information.